High School Mathematics

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-Supply List: 1” three-ring binder, loose leaf notebook paper, 4 binder dividers, a pack of graph paper, pencils, ruler or straight edge, ink pen (any color is fine as long as it is not erasable), a basin non-graphing calculator with “log” and “in” buttons including logarithms ($15 Casio is fine).
+Supply List: 1” three-ring binder, loose leaf notebook paper, 4 binder dividers, a pack of graph paper, pencils, ruler or straight edge, a basic non-graphing calculator with “log” and “in” buttons including logarithms ($15 Casio is fine).

 Prerequisite: A grade of 70% or higher in Algebra I. A pretest will be required for students who have not taken Algebra I at HHL.

-Tutoring: Ms. Scott will be in her classroom from 10:00 - 10:40am on Tuesdays and Thursdays to help students when they are stuck on a problem or concept and needing extra instruction.
+Tutoring: Ms. Scott will be in her classroom from 10:00 - 10:40am on Tuesdays and Thursdays to help tutor students who need extra help.
 This is a free service for any student taking either section of Algebra II.

 Course: Pre-Calculus